 Assets tested for impairment are divided into three groups depending on the stage of credit deterioration.
 Stage 1 includes assets where there has been no significant increase in credit risk, stage 2 includes assets where there has been a significant increase in credit risk and stage 3 includes defaulted assets.
 All assets are assessed individually for staging.
-Significant assets in stage 3 are tested for impairment individually.
-Assets in stage 1, stage 2 and insignificant assets in stage 3 are tested for impairment collectively.
-Impairment testing (individual and collective) is applying three forward looking and weighted scenarios.
+Assets are tested for impairment collectively.
+Impairment testing is applying three forward looking and weighted scenarios.